-Major law firms are adopting drastic measures to shore up their finances and mitigate the economic impacts of the coronavirus pandemic and recession.
+Major law firms adopted drastic measures to mitigate the economic effects of the coronavirus pandemic and recession.
 Some firms have rolled back their pay cuts.
-We will continue to update the list below as the crisis continues.
+We will continue to update these events as the crisis continues.

-Chairman and CEO Scott Meyers said the Florida-founded Am Law 100 firm plans to “control costs by reducing compensation payments across all levels of the firm and resizing our workforce.”
+Chairman and CEO Scott Meyers said the Florida-founded Am Law 100 firm planned to “control costs by reducing compensation payments across all levels of the firm and resizing our workforce.”
 A spokesperson for the firm said in an April email that the workforce reduction affected less than 5% of the firm’s employees.

 According to the firm, draws will be reduced by 12.5% on an annualized basis for most partners, of counsel and consultants, while some partners “with a different compensation arrangement” will see a 17.5% reduction in their draw on an annualized basis.
 Additionally, associate compensation will be reduced by 7.5%, staff with annual salaries of $150,000 or more will see a 7.5% pay reduction, and staff who make less than $150,000 annually will see a 5% reduction.
 All of those cuts are on an annualized basis as well.